nf-core/phaseimpute/docs/usage.md

 | `chr`   | Name of the chromosome.
 Use the prefix 'chr' if the panel uses the prefix.                          |
 | `file`  | Full path to a txt file containing the different chunks with and without buffer for each chromosome |

-The `file` should be a TSV with the following structure, similar to that from [`GLIMPSE_chunk` documentation](https://odelaneau.github.io/GLIMPSE/docs/documentation/chunk/#output-files): File is tab separated with no header, one row per chunk, with the following columns:
+The `file` should be a TSV with the following structure, similar to that from [`GLIMPSE_chunk` documentation](https://odelaneau.github.io/GLIMPSE/docs/documentation/chunk/#output-files) version 1 or 2.
+File is tab separated with no header, one row per chunk, with the following columns:

+#### For Glimpse version 1:

 - Column 1: chunk id
 - Column 2: chromosome name